ArtS/arts.github.com/_posts/2019-10-15-how-to-call-json-api-and-display-result-in-asp-net-core-mvc.md

 excerpt_separator: <!--more-->
 type: post
 ---
-In today's world of interconnected apps & services you may often need to call another API to get or modify information.
+In today's world of interconnected apps & services, you may often need to call another API to get or modify information.

-In this article I'd like to show how how to do the following:
+In this article I'd like to show you how to do the following:

 - call another API in a reliable fashion
 - receive and parse the result so that your app can work with it